quicwg/base-drafts/draft-ietf-quic-recovery.md

 advertised in the max_ack_delay transport parameter (Section 18.2 of
 {{QUIC-TRANSPORT}}).

-Since the peer might report large acknowledgement delays during the handshake, the endpoint MAY ignore max_ack_delay until the handshake is confirmed (Section 4.1.2 of {{QUIC-TLS}}).
+As the peer might report large acknowledgement delays during the handshake, the endpoint MAY ignore max_ack_delay until the handshake is confirmed (Section 4.1.2 of {{QUIC-TLS}}).
 Since these large acknowledgement delays, when they occur, are likely to be non-repeating and limited to the handshake, the endpoint